Nine Bureaucracies Walk Into Your Browser and Ask for ID

 This month, this merry band of regulators released a “Position Statement on Age Assurance and Online Safety Regulation.”

-But don’t worry, it insists that all of this should be “accurate, reliable, fair, and non-intrusive,” which is a bit like saying you’d like your chainsaw to be “gentle, precise, and whisper-quiet.”
+It insists that all of this should be “accurate, reliable, fair, and non-intrusive.”
+The pitch, of course, is that it’s all for the kids.

 More: The Digital ID and Online Age Verification Agenda